Rejection of Black educator angers some Mississippi senators

 “Because we reject him because of his race, we're rejecting God because God made him that way,” said Democratic Sen. David Jordan, who is Black.

-Republican Sen. Chris Johnson of Hattiesburg, who is white, voted in favor of nominating Taylor.
-He said Taylor answered senators' questions in a straightforward manner during a confirmation hearing, including about what he had written about Mississippi being racist.
+Republican Sen. Chris Johnson of Hattiesburg, who is white, voted in favor of confirming Taylor.
+He said Taylor answered senators' questions in a straightforward manner during a confirmation hearing, including about what he had written about Mississippi's racist history.

 “He answered that by saying, ‘At that time, that’s how I felt," Johnson told reporters Wednesday after the nomination failed.

-Note: This story was first published on March 29, 2023.
-It was updated on March 30, 2023 to correct the number of years the previous superintendent served.
-Carey Wright spent 8 1/2 years on the job, not 13 years.